psshri/KodeKloudCKSchallenges/CHALLENGE 2/README.md

 root@controlplan$ kubectl apply -f netpol.yaml
 ```

-You can click on the 'Check' button to verify that this task is now completed.
+You can click on the 'Check' button to verify that all the tasks are now completed.

 ## initialize.sh